rebootl/reflectapp/client/notes.md

 ### Current

-* editing link and saving leads to empty text
+* editing link and saving leads to empty text !! => WIP
+* lock add images for links
+* link display XSS? check
 * checkbox click on label triggers event but not checkmark

 ### Features